mdmorris/XAICoffea/README.md

 Then point your webbrowser to the instance (if you are local, try [localhost](https://localhost:8888)).

-Open the [quickplots notebook](https://github.com/ubcms-xai/XAICoffea/blob/main/quickplots.ipynb) and execute it.
+Open the [quickplots notebook](https://github.com/ubcms-xai/XAICoffea/blob/main/quickplots.ipynb) within the notebook and execute it.